 Ada’s linguistic work still forms the foundation of how Koti is written, taught, and used in the translation today

-It hasn’t been easy, the internet could be quite poor in Angoche, also there could be power cuts, which would cause the internet to go off.
+It hasn’t been easy: the internet could be quite poor in Angoche, and also there could be power cuts, which would cause the internet to go off.
 It sometimes felt like we were constantly swimming against the tide.
-But there were also days when we could be on Skype for eight hours, and I would also try and visit twice a year so we could work in person.
+But there were also days when we could be on Skype for eight hours, and I would also try to visit twice a year so we could work in person.

 Faithful, clear and accurate translations